 Gregory Luce, author of Signs of Small Grace (Pudding House Publications), Drinking Weather (Finishing Line Press), Memory and Desire (Sweatshoppe Publications), and Tile (Finishing Line Press), has published widely in print and online.
 He is the 2014 Larry Neal Award winner for adult poetry, given by the DC Commission on the Arts and Humanities.
 He recently retired from National Geographic and lives in Arlington, VA.

 Anne Becker is a poet, teacher and paper artist.
 Her latest collection of poetry, Human Animal, is forthcoming from Pond Road Press in 2018.
 Her other books include The Transmutation Notebooks: Poems in the Voices of Charles and Emma Darwin, and The Good Body.
 For the past ten years she has been developing projects to promote collaborations between poets, visual artists, dancers and musicians, as Poet Laureate of Takoma Park, MD and as Poet-in-Residence at Pyramid Atlantic Arts Center in Hyattsville, MD.
 She teaches at The Writer’s Center in Bethesda, and from her home in Takoma Park she leads a workshop, Writing the Body, for those who have experienced life-threatening or chronic illness as patient, caregiver or family member.

-Kim Miller is a poet and arts educator and was a finalist in the 2019 DC Poet Project.
-She has featured in poetry series in New York City, Virginia, Maryland, and in the District of Columbia.
-She works as a poetry educator with DC Scores and Split This Rock, and has been the featured poet at Northern Virginal Community College in Woodbridge, VA.
-Several of her Haiku have been published in African Voices, and she has facilitated a class on Haiku as part of the 2017 National Poetry Slam events.
+Kim B. Miller is a poet and arts educator and was a finalist in the 2019 DC Poet Project.
+She has featured in poetry series in New York, Virginia, Maryland, District of Columbia, California, Pennsylvania and North Carolina.
+She works as a poetry educator with DC Scores and at a women’s prison and has facilitated classes and workshops on Haiku locally and nationally.